zachncurry/zachncurry/README.md

             - Learned and applied cybersecurity best practices as outlined by DHS/FEMA
         - Network Assurance: Complete
             - Developed in-depth layered defense strategies throughout the OSI model including automated patch management services in hybrid (cloud, private/public, and hardware) topologies
-        - Digital Forensics: In Progress
+        - Digital Forensics: Completed
+            - Understand and synthesize how to properly obtain, secure, analyze, and report digital assets as a forensics investigator and fundamentals of serving as an expert witness within the legal system including legal constraints, repsonsibilties, and considerations.
-        - Information Security
+        - Information Security: In Progress
         - Secure Software
 - **[Python for IT Automation](https://github.com/zachncurry/Python-for-IT-Automation/tree/main)** _GitHub Portfolio_</br>
     - Focus: Build deep, foundational programming and scripting capabilities tailored for system administration and network automation.